 When the PMOS, Q2, is turned off, the voltage of the transformer centertap returns to ground as does the drain of NMOS transistor Q3-2 (the drain of Q3-2 was at twice the battery voltage).
 Halfway through one cycle, NMOS transistor Q3-1 (that was on) turns off and NMOS transistor Q3-2 (that was off) turns on.
 At this point, PMOS transistor Q2 turns on again, allowing current to ramp up in the side of the primary that previously had no current.
-Energy in the primary winding is transferred to the secondary winding and stored again in the leakage inductance $L{\text{leak}}$ but this time with the opposite polarity.
+Energy in the primary winding is transferred to the secondary winding and stored again in the leakage inductance L{leak} , but this time with the opposite polarity.
 The current alternately goes through one primary winding then the other.

 The duty cycle of PMOS transistor Q2 controls the amount of power transferred from the primary winding to the secondary winding in the transformer.
-Note that the CCFL circuit can work with PMOS transistor Q2 on con-
+Note that the CCFL circuit can work with PMOS transistor Q2 on constantly (i.e. a duty cycle of 100%), although the power would be unregulated in this case.